skorupaw/recruitment-task-1/README.md

 The following task is a great opportunity to show us your experience, style, and the way you work and impress us with your skills and knowledge.

-Task should work with any modern version of node but we recomend:
+Assignment should work with any modern version of node but we recommend:

 ```json